Hablamos Español Insurance Companies We Work With

 Does general liability cover faulty workmanship?

-Generally not the cost to redo your own defective work, though resulting third-party damage can be covered.
-The distinction matters and should be understood.
+Generally not the cost to redo your own defective work, though resulting third-party damage may be covered, subject to policy terms.
+The distinction matters and is worth understanding.

 RS